-- How customer payment link access works for manual orders
+- How the customer payment link works for manual orders.

 - Change the order status.

-- Edit order items, including products, quantity, prices, and taxes.
+- Edit order items, such as products, quantity, prices, and taxes.

 - Perform order actions, such as emailing order details to the customer or regenerating download permissions.